i2group/analyze/documentation/developer_essentials_troubleshooting.md

 Often, you can resolve a "Server Not Found" error by restarting the HTTP server.
 The procedure takes only a few seconds, so it makes sense to try this approach first.

 If a restart does not fix the problem, "Server Not Found" errors have three possible causes.
-Either one of the Intelligence Analysis Platform applications failed, or it is not correctly deployed, or the HTTP server is misconfigured.
+Either one of the i2 Analyze applications failed, or it is not correctly deployed, or the HTTP server is misconfigured.

 To determine whether an application failed, check the console log for the server, and the application log for the application that you were trying to use.
 If there is an exception, you must resolve the problem that caused it.